Business-to-business: Comparison with selling to consumers

-Business-to-business generally requires an upfront investment whereas business-to-consumers do not need a business to spend money on infrastructure.
-The last difference mentioned here is that in B2B, lagging in the digital transformation, has to deal with back-office connectivity and invoicing a number of different partners and suppliers, while B2C results in more seamless transactions as options, such as cyber-cash, allows the business to accept a wider variety of payment options.
-B2B typically only allows payment via credit card or invoice, making the purchasing process longer and more expensive than with B2C.
-B2B, as there are normally bigger amounts involved over longer periods of time, usually have higher costs than B2C, which consists of quick, daily transactions.
-Businesses typically want to buy on net terms, meaning that B2B merchants have to wait weeks, if not months to get paid for their goods or services.
-As a result, smaller businesses with less capital often struggle to stay afloat.
-In B2B, brand reputations greatly depend on the personal relationship between businesses.
-On the other hand, in B2C, the business's reputation is often fueled by publicity through the media.

 In many cases, the overall volume of B2B (business-to-business) transactions is much higher than the volume of B2C transactions.
 The primary reason for this is that in a typical supply chain there will be many B2B transactions involving subcomponents or raw materials, and only one B2C transaction, specifically the sale of the finished product to the end customer.
 For example, an automobile manufacturer makes several B2B transactions such as buying tires, glass for windows, and rubber hoses for its vehicles.
 The final transaction, a finished vehicle sold to the consumer, is a single (B2C) transaction.

 National characteristics of B2B trade

 Business-to-business companies represent a significant part of the United States economy.
 This is especially true in firms with 500 employees and above, of which there were 19,464 in 2015, where it is estimated that as many as 72% are businesses that primarily serve other businesses.